-Authorisation of expenditure from the Federal Consolidated Fund
+Part III Authorisation of expenditure from the Federal Consolidated Fund

-- 138. Estimates of revenues and expenditure (1) At least two months before the end of each financial year, the Minister for Finance shall lay before Parliament estimates of the revenues and of capital and current expenditure of Parliament for that year. - (2) If Parliament is dissolved and it is impossible to lay estimates before Parliament before the end of the financial year, the estimates shall be laid before Parliament within thirty days after the Parliament first meets following the dissolution. - (3) The Public Accounts Committee shall be given reasonable time to study estimates of revenue before such estimates is presented to Parliament. - 139.
-Appropriation Bills - (1) When Parliament has approved expenditure for any financial year, other than expenditure that is specifically charged on the Consolidated Fund by this Constitution or law, a bill to be known as an Appropriation Bill shall be introduced into Parliament, and that bill shall -
+138. Estimates of revenues and expenditure

+- (1) At least two months before the end of each financial year, the Minister for Finance shall lay before Parliament estimates of the revenues and of capital and current expenditure of Parliament for that year. - (2) If Parliament is dissolved and it is impossible to lay estimates before Parliament before the end of the financial year, the estimates shall be laid before Parliament within thirty days after the Parliament first meets following the dissolution.

+(3) The Public Accounts Committee shall be given reasonable time to study estimates of revenue before such estimates is presented to Parliament.

+139. Appropriation Bills

-- (a) provide for money to be issued from the Consolidated Fund to meet the approved expenditure; and - (b) appropriate the money to the purposes specified in the estimates under special votes for the different heads of expenditure that have been approved. - (2) The Public Accounts Committee shall be given reasonable time to study any proposed Appropriation Bill before such a bill is presented to Parliament. - 140.
-Additional or supplementary appropriation (1) In any financial year, Supplementary Appropriation Bills may make provision for additional expenditure where the original estimates were insufficient, or if authorisation is needed for any expenditure not previously included in the estimates. - (2) If Parliament approves additional or supplementary estimates, an additional or supplementary Appropriation Bill shall be introduced into Parliament, providing for the necessary money to be issued from the Consolidated Fund to meet the expenditure concerned and appropriating the money to the purposes specified in the estimates, under separate votes for the different heads of expenditure that have been approved. - (3) The Public Accounts Committee shall be given reasonable time to study any proposed Supplementary Appropriation Bill before such a bill is presented to Parliament. - 141.
-Authorisation in advance of appropriation (1) If the Appropriation Act has not come into operation by the beginning of the financial year to which it relates, Parliament may resolve to authorise the issue of moneys from the Consolidated Fund to meet expenditure for the provision of the services of Government at a level not exceeding the level of those services in the previous financial year. - (2) Any such authorisation under the preceding sub-section may only apply for a period of 3 months from the commencement of the financial year. - 142.
-Warrants for unforeseen expenditure - If it appears to a Minister responsible for finance that - (a) there is an urgent and unforeseen need to incur expenditure; - (b) no provision exists for that expenditure in any appropriation law or other law; and - (c) the expenditure is consistent with an applicable law; and and the Minister may, by special warrant, authorise the issue from the Consolidated Fund money to meet that expenditure and shall include such amount in a Supplementary Appropriation Bill for appropriation at the first sitting of Parliament following the date on which the warrant was issued.
+- (1) When Parliament has approved expenditure for any financial year, other than expenditure that is specifically charged on the Consolidated Fund by this Constitution or law, a bill to be known as an Appropriation Bill shall be introduced into Parliament, and that bill shall - (a) provide for money to be issued from the Consolidated Fund to meet the approved expenditure; and - (b) appropriate the money to the purposes specified in the estimates under special votes for the different heads of expenditure that have been approved. - (2) The Public Accounts Committee shall be given reasonable time to study any proposed Appropriation Bill before such a bill is presented to Parliament.

+140. Additional or supplementary appropriation

+- (1) In any financial year, Supplementary Appropriation Bills may make provision for additional expenditure where the original estimates were insufficient, or if authorisation is needed for any expenditure not previously included in the estimates. - (2) If Parliament approves additional or supplementary estimates, an additional or supplementary Appropriation Bill shall be introduced into Parliament, providing for the necessary money to be issued from the Consolidated Fund to meet the expenditure concerned and appropriating the money to the purposes specified in the estimates, under separate votes for the different heads of expenditure that have been approved. - (3) The Public Accounts Committee shall be given reasonable time to study any proposed Supplementary Appropriation Bill before such a bill is presented to Parliament.

+141. Authorisation in advance of appropriation

+(1) If the Appropriation Act has not come into operation by the beginning of the financial year to which it relates, Parliament may resolve to authorise the issue of moneys from the Consolidated Fund to meet expenditure for the provision of the services of Government at a level not exceeding the level of those services in the previous financial year.

+(2) Any such authorisation under the preceding subsection may only apply for a period of 3 months from the commencement of the financial year.

+142. Warrants for unforeseen expenditure - If it appears to a Minister responsible for finance that-

-- (d) Parliament has made a prior determination of the maximum amount of expenditure that may be approved in this manner, and the amount to be authorised is consistent with that determination; and - (e) the expenditure is approved by Cabinet -
+- (a) there is an urgent and unforeseen need to incur expenditure; and - (b) no provision exists for that expenditure in any appropriation law or other law; and - (c) the expenditure is consistent with an applicable law; and - (d) Parliament has made a prior determination of the maximum amount of expenditure that may be approved in this manner, and the amount to be authorised is consistent with that determination; and - (e) the expenditure is approved by Cabinet the Minister may, by special warrant, authorise the issue from the Consolidated Fund money to meet that expenditure and shall include such amount in a Supplementary Appropriation Bill for appropriation at the first sitting of Parliament following the date on which the warrant was issued.